kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 - *Validation Experiment*: For the experiments where the performance seems to be improving, a validation experiment will be run with a different random seed value to get a different weight initialization for the neural networks.
 If the performance improves for one random seed value, it should improve for other random seed values as well.

-- In all experiments except the final, the neural network will have two hidden layers each of size 64.
+- In all experiments except experiment 5, the neural network will have two hidden layers each of size 64.

 - In each experiment, the epsilon will go from 0.99 to 0.01 in the first 200 episodes and the training will start only when the replay buffer contains a minimum of 1000 experiences.